wbor-fm/wbor-failsafe-notifier/README.md

      }'
 ```

 Replace `username:password` and `rabbitmq.example.com` with your RabbitMQ credentials and hostname.
+Be sure to use the correct protocol (HTTP or HTTPS) and port (default is 15672 for RabbitMQ management).

 ### Project Structure